-AP source: PM’s cabinet to abstain from China genocide vote
+Trudeau’s cabinet to abstain from China genocide vote

-TORONTO (AP) — Canada’s House of Commons will vote Monday on whether to declare that China is committing genocide against more than 1 million Uighurs in the western Xinjiang region but Prime Minister Justin Trudeau’s cabinet will abstain from the vote, a person familiar with the matter told The Associated Press.
+TORONTO (AP) — Canada’s House of Commons will vote Monday on whether to declare that China is committing genocide against more than 1 million Uighurs in the western Xinjiang region but Prime Minister Justin Trudeau’s cabinet will abstain from the vote, a senior government official told The Associated Press.

-The official said Canada’s foreign minister will make the government’s position clear.
+The official said Canada’s foreign minister will make the government’s position clear but said declaring something in Parliament is not going to adequately get results in China and that work with international allies and partners is needed.
 The official spoke on condition of anonymity as they were not authorized to speak publicly before the announcement.

 The main opposition parties support the non-binding motion and control the majority of seats in the House of Commons.
+Trudeau’s cabinet is made up of 37 Liberal lawmakers including the prime minister.
+There are 154 lawmakers from Trudeau’s Liberal party in the House of Commons.
 The rest of Trudeau’s Liberal lawmakers will vote freely on the motion.

 Conservative Party leader Erin O’Toole has said a signal must be sent to the Chinese regime.